-Pre-Colonial Era: Migration Theories
+Pre-Colonial Era: Theories About Filipino Ancestors

 According to several theories, Filipino ancestors were Malayo-Polynesians from the islands of Vietnam, Cambodia, Malaysia, and Indonesia who continuously migrated over the country for trade and to live when there were still "land bridges" that connected the archipelago from the outlying islands.
 They brought over their Austronesian languages with as well.
 According to theories, it was tens of thousands of years ago where the "land bridges" got severed or melted that the inhabitants stayed in the archipelago, built their communities with leaders, beliefs, religions, and own languages and writing systems.
 There are more theories about the origins of Filipino ancestors, but this one focuses on the migration with their migration and bringing over their language.

 And then came the age of foreign trading, where the Chinese, Arab, Indonesians, Malaysians, Indians, and other Asian countries traded their goods and commodities with the Philippines, along with their languages, beliefs, religion, and way of life during the pre-colonial era.
 Foreign trade with the Borneo, Japan, and Thailand also played an integral part in building the language of what we know today.
 They have taken and adapted words from all of these languages to make them part of the Filipino language.
 They have, however, still maintained their languages, and maintained separations from one language to another.